w3f/polkadot-wiki/docs/maintain/maintain-sync.md

 ## Running an Archive Node

 When running as a simple sync node (above), only the state of the past 256 blocks will be kept.
-When validating, it defaults to [archive mode](#types-of-nodes).
-To keep the full state use the `--pruning` flag:
+It defaults to [archive mode](#types-of-nodes) when validating.
+To support the full state, use the `--pruning` flag:

 **Polkadot**: